beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ![git commands image](static/git-commands.png)

-Following, we will learn each of Git commands regarding to the case:
+Therefore, we will check each of main Git commands regarding to different cases:

 #### Set up repository